-A Mortgage calculator can be crucial for people who are looking into buying a home.
+A mortgage calculator can be crucial for people who are looking into buying a home.
 While it is nice to think that people can buy a house without having to deal with a mortgage, most people who buy a home require a loan.
 The numbers and equations in obtaining a mortgage are enough to confuse anyone.
 Many people simply talk to their mortgage broker or the lender to try to figure out exactly how much a mortgage will cost them.
-Mortgage calculators are normally first step in property purchase prior to making any decisions.
-By using a mortgage calculator, you can calculate the basic payments and costs.
+Mortgage calculators usually are the first step in property purchase before making any decisions.
+By using a mortgage calculator, you can calculate the home loan payments and costs.
 There are various calculators which can help you with a variety of calculations.

-The first major benefit of a mortgage calculator is the ability to figure out exactly what you can afford.
-While many people can understand what they can afford as far as monthly payments are concerned, they are unsure how interest and everything plays into the numbers.
+The first significant benefit of a mortgage calculator is the ability to figure out precisely what you can afford.
+While many people can understand what they can afford as far as monthly payments are concerned, they are unsure how interest and everything play into the numbers.
 The mortgage calculator gives you the luxury of playing with the interest rate, amount of deposit, and loan term to figure out what you can afford, and how to arrive at the loan amount that you can afford.
 If you are consolidating credit card debt, the difference can be quite a lot.

-The next benefit is the simple idea that the mortgage calculator allows you to play with the numbers at will to understand exactly how changes affect your monthly payment.
-By playing with the different numbers you can figure out the best way to get what you want in a realistic way.
+The next benefit is the simple idea that the mortgage calculator allows you to play with the numbers at will to understand precisely how changes affect your monthly payment.
+By playing with the different amounts, you can figure out the best way to get what you want in a realistic way.

-When buying a house people often find they are unsure of how much they can afford.
+When buying a house, people often find they are unsure of how much they can afford.
 How does Interest rate or deposit impact the price they can afford to pay for a house?
 What is the maximum purchase price?
-Some people believe they can pay a certain amount, but can actually pay more.
+Some people believe they can pay a certain amount but can pay more.
 Being informed will allow you to buy better and give you an advantage when negotiating with the vendor.

 Mortgage calculators are a fantastic resource as a first step to securing a mortgage or buying a house.
-The simple nature of a calculator is also its greatest limitation; there are many factors to consider in obtaining a mortgage that a calculator does not cover.
-For example, a calculator does not look into your credit worthiness or the impact a credit default has on the interest rate, or the amount you can afford.
+The pure nature of a calculator is also its most significant limitation; there are many factors to consider in obtaining a mortgage that a calculator does not cover.
+For example, a calculator does not look into your creditworthiness or the impact a credit default has on the interest rate or the amount you can afford.
 It also does not consider or have the ability to work out exact loan costs for your particular situation.
 A Mortgage Calculator should be viewed as a first step asset to obtaining a mortgage, but know they have their limitations.

-When using a mortgage calculator, you can begin to educate yourself on what you can afford the basic costs and the benefits of various loan situations.
-You can have ready access to online calculators or even computer based calculators without dealing with a lenders sales pitch.
+When using a mortgage calculator, you can begin to educate yourself on what you can afford the necessary costs and the benefits of various loan situations.
+You can have ready access to online calculators or even computer-based calculators without dealing with a lenders sales pitch.

-Calculators are great as a first step to obtaining a loan or a mortgage, but know the limitations.
-Where possible make a call to a mortgage broker or a lender as the next informed step to obtaining a mortgage.
-This is particularly true when using calculating debt consolidation loans or when trying to restructure a mortgage.
+Calculators are great as a first step to obtaining a loan or a mortgage but know the limitations.
+Where possible, make a call to a mortgage broker or a lender as the next informed step to obtaining a mortgage.
+However, this is particularly true when using calculating debt consolidation home loans or when trying to restructure a mortgage.
 You don’t want to go through the effort of failed applications if refinancing needs to be done quickly.